Discrimination based on skin tone: Politics

 A 2011 study found that white state legislators of both political parties were less likely to respond to constituents with African-American names.
 A 2013 study found that in response to e-mail correspondence from a putatively black alias, "nonblack legislators were markedly less likely to respond when their political incentives to do so were diminished, black legislators typically continued to respond even when doing so promised little political reward.
 Black legislators thus appear substantially more intrinsically motivated to advance blacks' interests."
 Some research suggests that white voters' voting behavior is motivated by racial threat.
 A 2016 study, for instance, found that white Chicago voters' turnout decreased when public housing was reconstructed and 25,000 African Americans were displaced.
 This suggests that white voters' turnout decreased due to not living in proximity to African-Americans.

 Voter ID laws have brought on accusations of racial discrimination.
 In a 2014 review by the Government Accountability Office of the academic literature, three studies out of five found that voter ID laws reduced minority turnout, whereas two studies found no significant impact.
 Disparate impact may also be reflected in access to information about voter ID laws.
 A 2015 experimental study found that election officials queried about voter ID laws are more likely to respond to emails from a non-Latino white name (70.5% response rate) than a Latino name (64.8% response rate), though response accuracy was similar across groups.
 Studies have also analyzed racial differences in ID request rates.
 A 2012 study in the city of Boston found that black and Hispanic voters were more likely to be asked for ID during the 2008 election.
 According to exit polls, 23% of whites, 33% of blacks, and 38% of Hispanics were asked for ID, though this effect is partially attributed to blacks and Hispanics preferring non-peak voting hours when election officials inspected a greater portion of IDs.
 Precinct differences also confound the data, as black and Hispanic voters tended to vote in black and Hispanic-majority precincts.
 A 2010 study of the 2006 midterm election in New Mexico found that Hispanics were more likely to incur ID requests, while early voters, women, and non-Hispanics were less likely to incur requests.
 A 2009 study of the 2006 midterm election nationwide found that 47% of white voters reported being asked to show photo identification at the polls, compared with 54% of Hispanics and 55% of African Americans.
-Very few were, however, denied the vote as a result of voter identification requests.
+Very few were, denied the vote as a result of voter identification requests.
 A 2015 study found that turnout among blacks in Georgia was generally higher since the state began enforcing its strict voter ID law.
 A 2016 study by University of California, San Diego researchers found that voter ID laws "have a differentially negative impact on the turnout of Hispanics, Blacks, and mixed-race Americans in primaries and general elections."